PCI Express Generation 1 vs. Generation 2 vs. Generation 3 vs. Generation 4

 The computer systems might contain several types of expansion slots, PCI Express is still considered to be the standard device for establishing the connection between various internal devices.

-You would come across various formats of the PCI Express including PCI Express x1, PCI Express 3.0, PCI Express x16 and so more.
+You would come across various slots of the PCI Express including PCI Express x1, PCI Express x4, PCI Express x8, and PCI Express x16 ( in under all PCIe generations).

-However, several users are confused about the exact meaning of “x” in PCI Express formats, how to tell which type of format would support the particular computer system, what options are available and so more.
+Though, several users are confused about the exact meaning of “x” in PCI Express Slots, how to tell which type of slot would support the particular hardware, what options are available and so more.

-It is usually not possible to determine the particular type of the various PCIe technologies that might work better with one computer.
-However, once the users have understood the important aspects and major differences among each format and PCI Express version, then it becomes all easy to realize the same.
+However, once the users have understood the important aspects and major differences among each format and PCI Express version, then it becomes all easy to realize the difference.

 #So, Now Let’s Start With PCI Express Versions